Being a committed adventurer requires you to take preparation seriously.

 How to use a Fresnel lens to start a campfire

-Let us start by saying that a Fresnel lens isn’t a toy.
-It’s a tool.
+Let us start by saying that a Fresnel lens is not a toy.

 You got all that?
 Good.